 In order to pull off what Storz and Bickel has accomplished with their Volcano vape, an internal fan is required.
 Vaporizers with internal fans are known as forced-air vaporizers.
 While they're not limited to desktops, they are primarily desktops.
 Another example of a forced-air vaporizer with a balloon filling system is the Extreme Q by Arizer, and yet another example is the VapirRise by Vapir.

-So if you want to fill a balloon with vapor, it's a desktop vaporizer that you're going to want to be on the lookout for because at this time, there simply is no portable alternative.
+So if you want to fill a balloon with vapor, it's a desktop vaporizer that you're going to want to be on the lookout for because at this time, there simply is no portable alternative in any vape shop.

 Another method of vapor delivery that's generally limited to desktops is the whip, which is a hose that carries vapor from the vaporizer's oven to the user's mouth.
 In some cases, an internal fan is used to help propel the vapor down the line to the user.
 As the vapor travels through the hose, it will cool down, leading to smoother, cooler puffs of vapor.